romgar/presentations/factory_boy/factory_boy.md

 ---

-Not-so-great ideas
+Tips: "not-so-good" practices

-Create a factory per "context", like BookFactory, BookWithAuthorFactory, BookWithAuthorAndAddressFactory.
+*Don't* create a factory per "context", like BookFactory, BookWithAuthorFactory, BookWithAuthorAndAddressFactory, ...
--> better to create utils functions
+    - better to create util functions that uses different factories, depending on the context.

--> nice to initialise some states easily
+*Don't* use it outside of a test environment:

-Use it for non-test purposes: be really careful on random generated fields (!).
+    - be really careful on random generated fields (!).

-Only set mandatory fields:

-If field not defined on factory instantiation, neither in factory definition, then it will take model default value.
+*Don't* define ALL model fields in your factories, just mandatory ones and without default values:
-Always better to set data if default is not wanted than unset in tests.
+    - Always better to set data (if default is not wanted) than unset.

----

-Other fancy stuff:

-- Bulk creation
-- Attributes defined from other attributes / other factories

 ---